1. Home

 Recent Medical Device Recalls and Early Alerts

-Medical device recalls that may potentially present significant risks.
-Note that Early Alerts, as part of a pilot, include information on actions being taken by companies that the FDA believes are likely to be the most serious type of recall, but where the FDA may not yet have determined that the actions meet the regulatory definition of a recall.
+Medical device recalls and early alerts about issues that may present significant risks.
+Note that early alerts include information on actions being taken by companies that the FDA believes are likely to be the most serious type of recall, but where the FDA may not yet have determined that the actions meet the regulatory definition of a recall.
 These actions may include when companies remove products from the market, correct products, or update instructions for using products due to potentially high safety risks.

 Device Name Publish Date

-Early Alert: Diagnostic Intravascular Catheter Issue from Conavi
+Early Alert: TactiFlex Ablation Catheter Issue from Abbott

 Subscribe to Medical Device Safety and Recalls